wthomson/FitHome-docs/ElectricityMonitor.md

 - OS: [micropython v1.11](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/micropython_build)
 - IDE: [uPyCraft](http://docs.dfrobot.com/upycraft/).
 I started with uPyCraft.
 Then modifying a file, copying to the ESP32 started having too many issues (we can't wait for true USB!).
 So we started using [rshell](https://pypi.org/project/rshell/).
 #### rshell
-rshell has great documentation.
+rshell has great documentation.  if rshell isn't installed, run `sudo pip3 install rshell`.
 We start a Terminal within the workspace folder of the project.
 From within rshell we can go between repl and copying files from our Mac to the ESP32.
 - get into rshell:
 ```
 $ rshell